Akshaya12Kanagala/Task-2/README.md

 ### Step 3 : Checking email headers for discrepancies (steps to follow if you had a raw file):
 Since the sample phishing used in this example is just an image, headers are not available here.
 But if we have the .eml file you should paste the full headers into MXToolbox or Microsoft Message Header Analyzer and check:
-1.Received: chain (first hop IP)
+1. Received: chain (first hop IP)
-2.Return-Path / envelope-from
+2. Return-Path / envelope-from
-3.Authentication-Results (SPF / DKIM / DMARC)
+3. Authentication-Results (SPF / DKIM / DMARC)
 If it fails or is missing SPF/DKIM/DMARC is strong evidence of spoofing.
 #### Tools: tools: MXToolbox, Microsoft header analyzer, PhishTank (for URLs/attachments).